Samkth123/KTH-md/Negotiations/Assignment 3 - The Tactical Utilization of Cognitive Biases in Negotiations.md

 **The unsought add-on**: When asking for a concession, frame the concession against the larger magnitude of the whole contract.

 ##### The cheap concession
+The following tactic utilizes the fact that, due to loss aversion, people put a higher value on an object that they own than on an identical one which they do not

+The cheap concession: Make early concessions which only include items of low personal value.